"The Champ” was in attendance to witness the greatness of diverse group of honorees

 Common was presented the Muhammad Ali Humanitarian Award for Education.
 Common, who is a multiple Grammy Award-winning hip hop artist, poet, and guest speaker known to motivate and empower collegiate minds at prestigious universities across the country.
 In 2000, he launched his own philanthropic effort, The Common Ground Foundation, whose mission is dedicated to the empowerment and development of disadvantaged youth in urban communities by mentoring in three areas: character development, creative expression and healthy living.

 This year’s Muhammad Ali Kentucky Humanitarian Award went to Mr. and Mrs. Robert and Deborah Blair, founders of the West End School in Louisville.
 West End School is a free, private, college preparatory, Pre-K through Eighth school for young men.
 West End School strives to address all of the issues boys in the community face by creating an environment of high expectations and personal responsibility.
 Through the School’s rigorous academic and personal standards, students are encouraged to attain the highest possible level of scholarship, character, and intellectual growth.

-Mario Andrés Hurtado Cordazo, age 22 of Colombia, was recognized for his Conviction with Acción Colectiva de Objetores y Objetoras de Conciencia.
-Cordazo’s organization promotes the right to be a conscientious objector in one of the most militarized countries in the world, while generating life-affirming, creative, nonviolent collective actions to promote peace and social justice.
+Mario Andrés Hurtado Cardozo, age 22 of Colombia, was recognized for his Conviction with Acción Colectiva de Objetores y Objetoras de Conciencia<http://

 Presenters at the Muhammad Ali Humanitarian Awards included: